-What does the Bible say about birth control?
+What does the Bible say

 Answer: Birth control, as well as guidelines concerning sex within marriage, can be found within the pages of the Bible.
 It states a husband and wife can decide to refrain from sex for Christian purposes such as spiritual needs.
 They can also decide, out of love, to have sex but not have it lead to bringing children into the world, meaning that the act can strictly be enjoyed for pleasure within a marriage.

 God Himself made the fertility cycle in a woman where she can only become pregnant when she ovulates.
-God therefore gives us an example of physical birth control (she can only get pregnant at certain times of the month).
+God therefore gives us an example of the physical control of birth (she can only get pregnant at certain times of the month).
 Economics could be a reason not to have sex because one has too many children or cannot afford to support any.
 Under such a rational loving consideration for the marriage, they can refrain from having children.
-Obviously, this does not mean not having any sex as that would lead to adultery, which is sinful (1Corinthians 7:9).
+Obviously, this does not mean not having any sex, as that would lead to adultery, which is sinful (1Corinthians 7:9).
 Therefore, preventing pregnancy through certain methods is permitted if doing so is the best for the family and is based on love.

 There is nothing in God’s word that is against limiting the number of children produced using contraception.
 Condoms are just another way of not getting pregnant just like abstaining from sex when a woman is in her fertile period.
 Using pills that block conception accomplishes the same purpose.
 Using these drugs, however, is each person's free right to decide since every drug has a side effect and may be dangerous to health.

 Abortion (which some may think as a form of managing birth) is a sin since once a sperm and ovum is united a new human exists.
 Killing that new life is murder in God's eyes.
 According to the word of God, the only requirement when sperm from the man is spilled is that they both should wash with water to keep themselves clean so disease is not spread (Leviticus 14 - 15).